 No wonder I’ve kept so busy for so long.
 When I’m prioritizing the enjoyable or urgent over the tedious or boring, I never have to get to the bottom of the list.
 I hold onto the hope that these things will fall off the edge and into the black hole of I-didn’t-need-to-do-it-anyway.
 Sigh.
 I can dream, can’t I?

 I keep a lot of stuff just in case I might need it one day–like the clothes in my closet that I never wear.
-The colour or fit’s not quite right, but I might need them some day.
+The colour or fit’s not quite right, but I might need them someday.

-Inspired by Fred’s quiet campaign and the invitation to be present to each moment gave me a bit of energy to address bottom of the list things.
+Inspired by Fred’s quiet campaign and the invitation to be present to each moment gave me a bit of energy to address bottom-of-the-list things.
 I began to purge as if I were tidying someone else’s stuff.
 “You don’t even like this sweater,” I told myself and put it in a big garbage bag for the thrift store.
 I discovered I had five winter coats.
 Who needs five?
 Three went into the bag.
 I was surprised to find it felt good.

 I also figured out how to take a screenshot on my phone so I could replace the points card I lost.
 I updated the freezer map.
-(If you have a deep freeze, an aging brain, and no freezer map, let me tell you, you are inviting meltdowns on a regular basis.)
+(If you have a deep freeze, an ageing brain, and no freezer map, let me tell you, you are inviting meltdowns on a regular basis.)
 I sent that e-transfer, picked up that greeting card, and used the tahini that was sitting at the back of my fridge.

 I made that phone call.
 I knew I would receive the answer to my question in two minutes, but the call would last close to an hour.
 It was as predicted.
 I moved from my desk to the couch so I wouldn’t be tempted to multitask.
 I fidgeted.
 I waited for an opportunity to kindly end the conversation, but there was a steady stream of talking.
 I also tried to stay as present as I could and listen.
 What I heard was heartbreaking and inspiring.
 “You’re like John of the Cross,” I said.
 You found intimacy with God in a cruel, dark place.”